sofyakrainova/Sarcasm_detection/README.md

 Validation accurace: 0.988

 ======== Pre-defined Embeddings =================================
 For this approach we will use pre-trained embeddings from here https://nlp.stanford.edu/projects/glove/ (glove.6B.zip)
+Pretrained embedding vector is bigger than for baseline model, so we need more epochs to train it.
+After 150 eposchs we have:
+Train accuracy : 0.951
+Validation accurace: 0.948